johnlsg/ctfs/TAR UC CTF writeup.md

 However the key seems is not inside the binary itself.
 Since it is known that flag starts with "verd", by XORing "verd" with "~hfy", we get xor key 0x08 0x0D 0x14 0x1D, and using https://www.dcode.fr/xor-cipher, the flag is decrypted and captured.

+Update 13Dec2021: Actually the key can be found in the binary according to the official writeup released at https://bit.ly/TARUCCTF2021WriteUp

 Flag #17: Windows App

 verdesec{nonstop_netflag_november}